RedHat-UX/red-hat-design-system/.changeset/rotten-hats-pump.md

 "@rhds/elements": patch
 ---

-rh-alert: fixing font-family and cursor pointer styles for actions and content
+rh-alert: fixing styling for font-family, header font-size, description margins, and adding a cursor: pointer style for the slotted actions.